the-frey/the-frey.github.com/_posts/2018-12-04-ddd-in-functional-languages-and-fp.md

 It's worth _puts on contrarian hat_ observing though that this applies more in a typed lambda calculus lang like haskell (or F# as a poor person's haskell (is that too mean?)) than it does in ancestral FP languages like ML or Lisp, where you will[0] get data in and data out.
 In those situations the burden is placed more at the point of access rather than the point of definition.

-That's why you see a lot of business domain being written as functions like
+That's why you[1] see[2] a lot of business domain code being written as functions like

 ```
 login->session